 Faye ends the book with a science fiction short story, a “day in the life” of a high official in the “Eurosiberian Confederation,” in 2073.
 It’s not really a story, since there is no plot; it is simply didactic exposition, message fiction.
 The protagonist is one Dimitri Lenidovich Oblomov, a man past middle age, but with a life expectancy of 105.
 (Faye is very much of the mind that Russia will save Europe, and the Archeofuturist Europe of tomorrow is Russia combined with Europe.
 In fact, by 2073, Europe has been saved by Russia invading Europe, killing and expelling the Muslim invaders.)
 Oblomov is traveling in the space of a few hours, in a maglev train in a vacuum tube (hello, Elon Musk!), from Brittany to eastern Siberia, where he will spend two weeks with his wife and family.
 Along the way, he meet and talks to other people, all members of the technological elite, discussing in an expository way how global society is structured (which is, of course, along Archeofuturist lines) and the history of how it got there.
 We are treated to sentences like “In contrast to the catastrophic practices of the old world, and in agreement with slogan number 65 of Vitalist Constructivism (‘Like the Eagle in search of prey, politicians make decisions quickly because everything is urgent’), [Oblomov] reacted quickly. . . .”
 He also passes by, and under, happy peasants trudging along with their flocks, and similar emanations from Tolstoy.
 It’s somewhat clever.
 It does reinforce Faye’s vision in the reader’s mind.
 But it’s partially ruined by its creepiness—Oblomov spends a good part of his time ogling hot women in their twenties, including his interlocutors, such as an aristocratic Indian student who happens to be on the train, along with ogling the hot holographic woman who is the interface to his personal computer.
 One gets the distinct impression that Oblomov is Faye himself, or how Faye would like to be, making ultra-important, instant executive decisions that affect a significant portion of the globe, while filled with the joy of youthful testosterone and the admiration of women.
 As opposed to who he is, an aging and bitter ugly Frenchman, of no real influence, surrounded by young Muslim men.

 While it may sound from all this that I found this book worthless, that’s not true.
 My problem with this book is that it reflects too much of myself back to me for my own comfort.
 Looking into the abyss, and so forth.
 I think that it is time to break the world; Faye does too.
 I reject the Enlightenment; Faye does too.
 I want a revitalized West; Faye does too, and offers a specific path to that, where I have none at all.
 It really frankly disturbs me that several times Faye says things that I know the derivation of as basically Nietzschean, but which seem obviously correct.
 “The essence of history is both real and unrealistic, for its motor is comprised both of fuel—will to power—and combustive—the power of will.
-Those who out of weakness choose to given in when faced by disagreeable and coercive historical events should heed the words of William of Orange: ‘Where there’s a will, there’s a way.’ ” I am not sure I like what this commonality says about my own lines of thinking; maybe the (more) examined life is worth living after all.
+Those who out of weakness choose to give in when faced by disagreeable and coercive historical events should heed the words of William of Orange: ‘Where there’s a will, there’s a way.’ ” I am not sure I like what this commonality says about my own lines of thinking; maybe the (more) examined life is worth living after all.

 True, we part company entirely on the ethno-nationalism.
 And the other big point of difference is in what that technological future looks like.
-Leaving aside the inherent immorality of it, I reject out of hand the idea that society could, should, or needs to segmented into those who benefit from the technology of tomorrow and those who are, in effect, serfs.
+Leaving aside the inherent immorality of it, I reject out of hand the idea that society could, should, or needs to segment into those who benefit from the technology of tomorrow and those who are, in effect, serfs.
 First, I do not think it is practical to think that any large group of people is going to allow themselves to be serfs, with their children dying and themselves starving if the rains fail, while their betters zoom through the skies.
 Even if they think it’s preferable to the past dark age of turmoil, and even if their priests tell them this is the way it should be, I just don’t think it’d ever work.
 It would only work in a repressive state that clamped down on the knowledge of how the 10% lived.
 Such as, say, North Korea.
 That’s not a great example to live by.

 Second, and perhaps more importantly, I disagree that we can’t have it all.
 Whatever may be the flaws in his political thinking, Steven Pinker is right that the material world has gotten and is continuing to get a lot better than it used to be.
 (The non-material world is a different story.)
 This is the result of one thing, and one thing only—the technology created by the West, and gifted to the rest of the world.
 Faye is, again in Charles Mann’s vision, a Prophet, a harbinger of the doom that never arrives, like the Club of Rome, William Vogt, the Progressive eugenicists of the mid-twentieth century, and all their pessimistic, anti-human ilk.
 Faye fails totally to demonstrate his claim that the world cannot keep getting better through technology.
 He waves his hands and shrieks about environmental collapse, but that is something that is also getting better, not worse.
 We are bombarded lately, for example, with cries that the world’s oceans are drowning in waste plastic.
 They may be (or they may not be—most of such claims are ultimately shown to be false or grossly exaggerated), but what the shriekers don’t like to admit is that essentially all of that plastic comes from Third World slum dwellers dumping their plastic into rivers.
 The richer a country is, the better it treats the environment, and the better its environment gets.
 Wealth, not constriction, is the solution to environmental woes.
 And any solution to cheap energy, such as practical fusion, would make permanent total global wealth possible (for those societies capable of receiving the gifts of the West), obviating Faye’s entire logical progression.